 After seeing the first strong results, Sykes heavily invested in change management, introducing training and application in every region.
 Here’s what they did:

-Due to a strong change management strategy, Sykes improved sales efficiency and increased profitability in many projects.
+Due to a substantial change management strategy, Sykes improved sales efficiency and increased profitability in many projects.

 4. HMRC expanded customer communication to new digital channels

-During the recession, HMRC, a governmental organization, lost many employees which led to frustration across both the workforce and customers.
+During the recession, HMRC, a governmental organization, lost many employees, leading to frustration across the workforce and customers.
 Customer requests were passed from department to department because the team had to stick rigidly to outdated prescribed scripts and workflows.
 The company sought to reduce handovers and smoothen customer journeys.

-To achieve these objectives, HMRC’s leadership team had to find a way to give the workforce greater discretion in handling customer requests and simplifying processes.
-One more goal was to expand customer communications to online channels.
+HMRC’s leadership team had to find a way to give the workforce greater discretion in handling customer requests and simplify processes to achieve these objectives.
+Another goal was to expand customer communications to online channels.

 The organization carried out change step-by-step:

-• Tested change management principles on small scale before going live nationally.
+- Tested change management principles on a small scale before going live nationally.

 5. Zurich Life challenged employee habits with a culture of change